gforceroy/algos-and-big-O/README.md

   console.log(n1 + n2)
 }

-function printMultiple(n) {
-  for (let i = 0; i < 10; i++) {
-    console.log(i * n)
-  }
-}

-var arr = [ 1,2,3,4,5];
-arr[2]; // => 3
 ```

 In the first line function (sumNumbers) contains two input values (n1 and n2), and the number of operations (just one operation is included in the function body) does not change, therefore the run-time does not rely on the input.
-It always takes place at a steady time – O (1).

-The second function (printMultiple) sounds intriguing, we have a foor loop and have seen the correlation between a loop and a larger runtime.
-Well, it is not since the loop only runs 10 times, so again there are only 10 multiples (we may claim we have 10 operations, but we shall show that we can reduce the Big O expressions and the runtime will be O(1) again).

-Now in next line Why is it always constant to access arrays?
-Due to the structuration of arrays, array items are in a continuous sequence of memory, thus any array item is calculated by performing just one operation, using a form – memory address + item size * index.
+So not matter what this algo will go through one unit of work.

+The "complexity" of this function is `O(1)`.

 ### Example 2:- O(n)